 Like going to the dentist, taking your vehicle in for auto repair may be something you want to avoid for fear you will be taken advantage off, overcharged or sold parts and repairs you don't actually need.

 Unfortunately, auto repairs and maintenance are unavoidable aspects of vehicle ownership.
-Much as we'd like to neglect our vehicles and drive them forever without ever having to spend a dollar on maintenance or repairs, all vehicles require a certain amount of preventive maintenance.
+All vehicles require a certain amount of preventive maintenance.
 And sometimes, in spite of our best efforts to maintain our vehicles, things wear out, break or fail.

 For those who have some mechanical ability, a little automotive know-how and some basic hand tools, doing your own auto repairs and maintenance can usually save you 50 percent or more over what it usually costs to take your vehicle to a repair facility and pay someone else to do the work.
 The trouble is many people who would like to save money by doing their own repairs and maintenance lack the know-how, the tools, the automotive expertise, the time or the physical ability to do it.

 Today's vehicles are far more complex than the cars and trucks your fathers or grandfathers worked on.
 They are also much harder to repair on because of cramped engine compartments and limited accessibility.
 The parts are much more expensive, too, because of their complexity -- and in some cases limited availability (parts that can only be purchased from a new car dealer, for example).
 So even though basic maintenance jobs such as changing oil, filters, spark plugs and brake pads are still within the abilities of many do-it-yourselfers, driveability problems, emissions diagnosis and major repairs are often beyond the capabilities of most do-it-yourselfers.
 And if you are NOT a do-it-yourselfer, you have no choice but to take your vehicle to a service facility when maintenance or repairs are needed.